 If the student does not complete the obligations specified in the Erasmus+ Learning Agreement, the financial means must be returned in part or in full, depending on the situation.

 The student can receive financial support for mobility for a total duration of up to 12 months for each level of study (undergraduate, postgraduate), regardless of the number and type of activity (student residence or professional practice).
-Students from integrated studies may remain in mobility for up to 24 months.

 The study agreement consists of three parts:

-- the first (Before the mobility) that is completed before the mobility and includes a list of students’ subjects for those who need to go to mobility, which need to be agreed with the coordinator of the home institution
+- the first (Before the mobility) that is completed before the mobility and includes a list of students’ courses for those who need to go to mobility, which need to be agreed with the coordinator of the home institution

 - the third (After mobility), which is completed at the end of the mobility, and in fact is a Transcript of records and confirmation for the date of mobility.
 The foreign institutions usually do not issue them as After the mobility part of the agreement but in separate documents.

 Study programs are usually found on the website of the respective institutions, and for more information about possible changes in the program, the availability of the desired courses for exchange students and the language of instruction, contact the institutional Erasmus+ coordinators or coordinators of Erasmus+ at the respective faculties and departments.
 It is best if you do this in consultation with the IRO of our university.